Dumitru CRUDU

 Magda: It's not my fault, Eugen.

-Magda gets up, still naked, and walks around the room angrily
+Magda gets up, still naked, and walks around the room angrily.

 I tried to convince him.
 But he didn't want to protest.